Springs, South Africa: Retailing

 Springs has a well developed CBD with a couple of highrise office buildings such as the 18-story Checktown building housing the regional office of Telkom for Gauteng and head office for the trading section and Marketing of Telkom, the 12-story Standard Bank building which has been standing empty for a number of years, the 14-story Nongai building that is undergoing restoration and the 13-story Seedfam Towers and also a 14-story Everest Apartment complex.

 Shopping centres

 There are two major shopping malls in the Springs Downtown serving Springs, The Avenues and Palm Springs, as well as Veranda Shopping Centre and the Third Street Arcade, Seedfam Tower Arcade, Standard Band Arcade and a newer arcade in Third Street too and the Second Street Mall near the Springs Railway Station.
 There are a number of shopping centres in the suburbs of Springs such as the Selcourt Shopping Center, Strubenvale Shopping Centre, New State Era Shopping Centre, Bakerton Square and also the newer shopping centres like Springsgate and Selcourt Towers and many more shopping centers in Springs and the suburbs.
 A new regional mall, Springs Mall has opened recently on Wit Road at the N17 onramp.
 It gives the area 50000 m2 of premium retail shopping.

-Other businesses

-Service delivery business is also very strong in Springs.
-Many of them are focusing on business development, consultancy and business solutions in the city.
-Others are construction businesses and property development.
-There are also many financial services like the Financial consultancies, auditors and accountants in the city and legal services and property agencies.
-Acupack Solution, a packaging machine manufacturing company, is based in New Era.